winglang/wing/docs/docs/06-tools/01-cli.md

 :::

-The `--target` option is **required**, and specifies the target platform to compile for.
+The --target option specifies the target platform to compile for.
+The default target is `sim`.
 The following targets are supported:

 * `sim` - [Wing Simulator](#sim-target)
 * `tf-aws` - Terraform/AWS